bdash9/Factory-reset-a-ESP32-S2-TFT-Feather/README.md

 **adafruit-esp32-s2-tft-feather-factory-reset.UF2**

 _____________________________________________________________
-Used this elsewhere and figured it coudl be useful...
+Used this elsewhere and figured it could be useful...
 # esptool.py --chip esp32 --port /dev/ttyUSB0 erase_flash